Name: Atlantic Puffin (a.k.a. the Common Puffin) (Fratercula arctica)

 Diet: Fish and zooplankton.

-Appearance: The Atlantic and Horned Puffin have black bodies with white bellies.
-The tufted puffin has an entirely black body.
-All three have white faces with colourful (red, yellow, and orange) beaks.
+Appearance: The Atlantic puffin has a black body with a white belly.
+They have white faces with colourful (red, yellow, and orange) beaks.

 Puffins are one of the few birds able to carry multiple small fish crosswise in their beaks, thanks to a unique hinge to their beaks, which allows the top half and the bottom half to meet at different angles, instead of slicing only straight up.
 The puffin’s rough tongue can hold the fish against the spine of the bird’s palate, while it opens its beak to catch more fish.